HyperTag/documentation/src/content/enterprise/manage.md

 }
 ```

-Each configuration for a Destination can be unique per Source, but I cannot have more than one of the same Destination for a single Source.
-To find out what the `config` parameters are for a Destination, visit the [Destinations section](https://docs.metarouter.io/v2/clickstream/destinations/overview.html) of our Docs and look for Destinations with the _Enterprise_ tag.
+Each configuration for a Destination can be unique per Source, but cannot have more than one of the same Destination for a single Source.
+To find out what the `config` parameters are for a Destination, visit the [Destinations section](/enterprise-destinations/overview/).

 ## Version Control